allison-palum/oev-ui-dev-test--allison-palum/README.md

 -As I styled the Card component, I began to mess around with the file strucutre.
 Firstly, I created a Button component so that it could live separately from the Card component.
 I also created styled components for the Header and Body text, so that those can be styled once and used throughout the design system.
 -In the styles folder, I added a utilities folder for any reusable variables.
 In this case, all of the colours used for this Card and Button components
+-I am a big fan of object oriented css because it allows us to think about our styles in the same way we do our React components.
+This helps when building applications because the file structures can mirror each other, which makes the application more accessible to fellow developers.
+Furthermore, styles become reusable and easily digestable.
+I've tried to implement OOCSS while styling the Card component as best I can.

 ## Suggested Time
 We appreciate your time is valuable and we suggest you don't spend more than a couple of hours on these tasks.
 Please provide notes for anything else you would have done given more time